 If you want to reach Financial Independence and be able to retire, you need to know how much you are going to spend while retired.
 If you are retiring next year, it is really easy to know how much you are going to spend.
-However, if you are going to retire in a long time, it is not trivial to estimate your retirement expenses.
+However, if you are going to retire in a long time, it is not trivial to estimate how much you will spend in retirement.

 I have already talked about the different ways tor each Financial Independence (FI).
 Regardless of which way you choose to reach FI, you will need an accurate estimation of your retirement expenses.
 Without this, you will not be able to know how much of the road remains.

 You could think that you are going to spend exactly the same as you spend now.
 But this is quite wrong.
 You need to take into account many things.
 You will normally pay fewer taxes.
 But your health expenses are likely to increase.
 And inflation will increase your expenses significantly over the years.

 In this post, I am going to cover the main points that will impact your retirement spending.
 It is not a surefire way to estimate how much you will spend in retirement.
 But it will definitely help if you want an accurate estimation.

 I think that taxes will be the item that will change the most after retirement.
 This will highly depend based on where you live.

 The income taxes will very likely go down a lot since your main income will go to zero.
 If you have more income from a side hustle, you may still have to pay taxes on it.
 It will depend if you intend to continue on your side hustles.